 Science for the General Public

-Gary Felder wrote and recorded 12 lecture video course on the early universe for "The Great Courses."
+Gary Felder wrote and recorded a 12 lecture video course on the early universe for "The Great Courses."

 One of Felder's hobbies is writing papers on scientific topics which he believes should be accessible to people with no math or science background.
 These papers are hosted on the Math and Physics Help Home Page maintained by Gary Felder's brother.
 Following are a few direct links to papers.